prime399/study-flow-kiro/README.md

 # 3. Register with Heroku Inference
 # Contact Heroku support to register your MCP server

-# 4. Tools will automatically appear in StudyMate
+# 4. Tools will automatically appear in StudyFlow
 ```

 #### MCP Configuration Verification